-This is one myth that just refuses to die.
-A layman knows a simple fact that he/she needs to exercise hard and eat well to lose weight.
-Though this line itself has quite a loose end, we will not get technical about it.
+A layman knows a simple fact that, he/she needs to exercise hard and eat good to lose weight.
+Though this line itself has quite a bit of loose ends, but we will not get technical about it.
 The focus is only on a single aspect, that this simple understanding has got quite a lot complicated now, for most people.
-But one stupid complication which has come out is the exercise and diet ratio.

-There are clearly two camps here.
-The first one is the group that supports exercise and claims it to be the one-in-all, end-in-all concept to a fit body.
+There are clearly two camps, in here.
+First one is the group which supports exercise and claims it to be the one-in-all, end-in-all concept to a fit body.
 Then there is the other camp, the now dominating one, i.e. the diet camp, which consists of primarily the dieticians, and some common trainers and people.
-For them, it’s the diet that matters the most.
+For them it’s the diet which matters the most.
 Worse, they claim that even if you don’t exercise, a good diet will cover it up all.

-There is no ambiguity in the case of the blank stare, but in the case of the second answer, I always have a counter-question, which is followed by the blank look.
+To this, I always have a counter question, which is followed by another look.
 My question to them is: “who is this everyone?”
 To get them to the right track, I ask them another question: “If you fall extremely sick, whom do you go to?
 The answer in all cases is – “The doctor”.
 I ask again, “why don’t you go to everyone then?”.
-Almost all get the point I want to convey.
+Almost all get the point I want convey.

-The ratio is always one, has been one and remains the same.
-The correct exercise and diet ratio is 100:100.
+The ratio is always one, has been one and remain the same.
+The correct exercise:diet ratio is 100:100.
 Yes, you read it right.
-Its 100% diet, 100% exercise & overall movement, 100% sleep and relaxation.
-If any of the components take a hit in any way, the others will surely suffer.
+Its 100% diet, 100% exercise & overall movement, 100% sleep and stress.
+If any of the component takes a hit in any way, the others will surely suffer.

 I always tell my client a single point: “The human body is not made to sit and eat less.
 It is made to move more and eat adequately.”
 So if a dietician tells you, that there is no need to exercise, just follow their diet.
 Then the next step you need to take is, get up and walk off.